lslxy1021/DYB/README.md

 > **Note:**

 > - To create this project,File->new->project->Spring Initializr.
-> - Before launching the project,you need to change roomId in StartFirst.java.
+> - You need to change roomId in StartFirst.java
+> - Create a database called "test" in MySQL before start the project.
 > - The current page must be active, otherwise it will get incorrect results
 > - You may need to delete "target" file to avoid possible error.